Legit.Health Plus description and specifications

 As such, clinicians may use this information to help them think about how to help their patients, but it is inherently impossible to use it as a confirmation test, like an HIV test or a COVID-19 test.

-To be more specific, there will be cases where the distribution is platykurtic; meaning that the probabilities will be distributed with flatness, instead of the probability being concentrated in a few classes.
-In other cases, the distribution may be leptokurtic, meaning that the probability may be more concentrated on a few ICD classes.
-Despite this being the case, the device's output remains a probabilistic distribution across all ICD classes.
+To be more specific, there will be cases where the distribution is platykurtic; meaning that the probabilities will be distributed with flatness, instead of the probability being concentrated in a few categories.
+In other cases, the distribution may be leptokurtic, meaning that the probability may be more concentrated on a few ICD categories.
+Despite this being the case, the device's output remains a probabilistic distribution across all ICD categories.

 The device's output acts as a supportive element, empowering HCPs to make informed decisions while ensuring that the diagnosis is not solely reliant on the device's probabilistic distribution but is a holistic assessment incorporating the expertise of the healthcare provider.